 In the event you wish to have an overseas funeral, we'll pay actual and reasonable costs for the funeral in the area where the death has occurred, or to cremate or embalm the body.
 If you wish to return your loved one to their home town, we'll help to arrange this and pay for the safe return of their remains as required.
 We also cover the cost of a scheduled return flight for an immediate family member to assist with these arrangements.

 The estate of the deceased should contact our 24/7 emergency assistance helpline as soon as is reasonably possible, so we can begin our assistance.

 What you need to know

-With travel insurance, you are only covered for medical expenses whilst you are overseas.
-Once you have safely returned to Australia, you will be able to receive any care required by the (Australian) health care system.
+With travel insurance, you're only covered for medical expenses while you're overseas.
+Once you've safely returned to Australia, you'll be able to receive any care required by the (Australian) healthcare system.

-As with all insurance policies, there are some sub-limits and terms and conditions apply, so we recommend you read the Combined Financial Services Guide (FSG) and Product Disclosure Statement (PDS), including Policy Wording.
+As with all insurance policies, there are some sub-limits and terms and conditions, so we recommend you read the Combined Financial Services Guide (FSG) and Product Disclosure Statement (PDS), including Policy Wording.

 Who do you call?

 When calling from overseas, our emergency assistance team is available 24 hours a day, 7 days a week on +61 2 9191 1180.

 If you’re calling from Australia, you can reach us Monday – Friday 8.30am to 5pm AEDT/AEST on 1800 196 484.